rasna-skumar1306/CMIND-interview/README.md

 Add a Search text box above the grid.
 Make it so as you start typing it filters the grid based on the title or author.

+SQL:

+“Pretending” that the data is in a table in a database named Book, write a SQL query that would  show just the Author and a sum of all the prices for each author

+answer: SELECT Author, sum(Price) FROM Book GROUP BY Author ;